MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 var userLoginChallengeHandler = WL.Client.createSecurityCheckChallengeHandler('UserLogin');
 ```

-The method `createSecurityCheckChallengeHandler` creates a challenge handler that handles challenges sent by a MobileFirst security check.
+The method `createSecurityCheckChallengeHandler` creates a challenge handler that handles challenges sent by a {{ site.data.keys.product_adj }} security check.
 In most cases, you should use this method in replacement for either the method `createWLChallengeHandler` or the method `createChallengeHandler` of the 7.1 client API.
 The only exception is challenge handlers that are designed to handle challenges sent by a third party gateway.
 This type of challenge handlers, called gateway challenge handlers in 8.0, are created with the method `WL.Client.createGatewayChallengeHandler().
 For example, if your resource is protected by a reverse proxy such as DataPower, which sends a custom login form to the client, you should use a gateway challenge handler to handle the challenge.
 For more information on gateway challenge handlers see the article [Quick Review of Challenge Handlers](https://mobilefirstplatform.ibmcloud.com/blog/2016/06/22/challenge-handlers/).

 *	Remove the method `isCustomResponse`.
 It is no longer needed for security check challenge handlers.
 *	Replace the method `handleChallenge` with the three methods that a challenge handler must implement – `handleChallenge()`, `handleSuccess()` and `handleFailure`.
 In 8.0 the challenge handler no longer has to check the response in order to find if the response carries a challenge, success or error.
 The framework takes care for that, and calls the appropriate method.